gyanshupathak/gyanshupathak/README.md

 # 💻 Welcome to My GitHub Profile! 🚀

-Hi there! 👋 I'm Gyanshu, a 3rd Year Student at IIT Roorkee exploring different things!
+Hi there! 👋 I'm Gyanshu, a 3rd Year Student at IIT Roorkee exploring web3!

 ---